Danny DeKeyser

-Daniel Christopher DeKeyser (born March 7, 1990) is an American professional ice hockey defenseman.
-He is currently an unrestricted free agent who most recently played with the Toronto Marlies in the American Hockey League (AHL).
-He formerly played as an alternate captain for the Detroit Red Wings in the National Hockey League (NHL).
+Daniel Christopher DeKeyser (born March 7, 1990) is an American former professional hockey defenseman and current Detroit Red Wings studio analyst.
+He played as an alternate captain for the Detroit Red Wings in the National Hockey League (NHL).

 Playing career

 Amateur

 As a youth, DeKeyser played in the 2003 Quebec International Pee-Wee Hockey Tournament with the Detroit Little Caesars minor ice hockey team.
 He later played midget hockey with the Compuware AAA program from 2006 to 2008, before signing with the Trail Smoke Eaters of the British Columbia Hockey League (BCHL) for the 2008–09 season, where he recorded eight goals and 17 assists in 58 games.
 For his efforts, he was named the Trail Smoke Eaters' Defenseman of the Year.
 During the 2009–10 season, DeKeyser played for the Sioux City Musketeers of the United States Hockey League (USHL), where he recorded one goal and ten assists in 41 games.
 Following the 2009–10 season, DeKeyser committed to play college ice hockey for the Western Michigan Broncos.

 During the 2010–11 season, DeKeyser appeared in 42 games, where he recorded five goals and 12 assists.
 He was named to the Central Collegiate Hockey Association (CCHA) All-Rookie team, and named to the CCHA All-Tournament Team for tallying two assists and helping shut down the University of Michigan’s high-powered offense during the CCHA Semifinals and Finals.
 DeKeyser ranked second on the team in plus-minus with a +12 rating, and led the team in blocked shots with 54.
 DeKeyser recorded his first collegiate goal on October 8, 2010, in a game against Canisius College.

 During the 2011–12 season, DeKeyser appeared in 41 games, where he recorded five goals and 12 assists.
 He was named to the Second Team All-American, Second Team All-CCHA, CCHA Best Defensive Defenseman, and CCHA All-Tournament Team.
 He became just the second Bronco player in program history to be named CCHA Best Defensive Defenseman.

 During the 2012–13 season, DeKeyser appeared in 35 games, where he recorded two goals and 13 assists.
 He was named to the First Team All-CCHA, and became the first Bronco to be named CCHA Best Defensive Defenseman twice after winning it in consecutive seasons.
 In three seasons with the Broncos, DeKeyser racked up 12 goals and 37 assists in 118 games.